Gunslap/jkajaplusplusserver-docker/README.md

-# Jedi Knight - Jedi Academy Server with OpenJK & JA++ in Docker
+# Jedi Knight - Jedi Academy Dedicated Server with OpenJK & JA++ in Docker

-This is a quick modification of tofi92's original Docker image to use OpenJK and JA++ (instead of the vanilla dedicated server and JK+ respectively).
+This is a quick modification of [tofi92's original Docker image](https://github.com/tofi92/jkajaplusserver-docker) to use OpenJK and JA++ (instead of the vanilla dedicated server and JK+ respectively).

 Should work with vanilla/OpenJK/EternalJK clients.

 **!!You need the original asset files for this to work!!**

-Host your own Jedi Knight - Jedi Academy Server with JA+ preinstalled!
+Host your own Jedi Knight - Jedi Academy Server with JA++ preinstalled!

 To start, copy the 4 assset files (asset0.pk3, asset1.pk3, asset2.pk3, asset3.pk3) files from the GameData/base folder of the game to any directory on your host, eg ~/ja/assets.